How To Make a Windproof Beach Shade Canopy DIY Sun Shade

 The simplest wind-powered sunshade to build requires no sewing.
 All that is necessary are the following parts, many of which you may already have.
 This one was built mostly from scrap.
 Tent poles were found in the dumpster at a campground, and the king-size sheet was retired but still works great as a sunshade.
 Paracord was already in the supply bin, and dry bags are used for kayak/SUP trips.

 Although it seems like a simple solution made from upcycled parts, you know who asked that we remove the video of how to make it because how-to instructions may be construed as patent infringement.
 Therefore no instructions will be provided and you must use your imagination to DIY.
 Beware though that even making one for your own use may be deemed to infringe on their patent, even if you have no plans to sell it.
-Making some significant and novel improvements to the design, or making it in a way that is not covered by their patent will create a new product that is doesn't infringe and can be patentable if there's no prior art.
+Making some significant and novel improvements to the design, or making it in a way that is not covered by their patent will create a new product that doesn't infringe and can be patentable if there's no prior art.

 No Sew DIY Beach Sun Shade - CORDLESS - MEDIUM